kyiyeunggoh/Projects/README.md

 **To be uploaded:**
 1. ANALYSIS: How does the urban-rural divide shape opinions of public confidence towards the Malaysian government?
 A project using the World Values Survey Wave 6 cross-sectional data.
-2. ANALYSIS: Trust in religious authorities in the United States across time (Sketch)
+2. ANALYSIS: Trust in religious authorities in the United States across time (Rough project)
 =======